mfreyipj/gsv-website_CODE-Challenge/README.md

 To access this GitKraken board just text me an email with the name or email-address of an account that you have there and I will add you as a user of the board as soon as possible.

 Since I coded so much, I did not get to comment all of my code thoroughly or correctly.
-What I have decided to do instead is to give you a short technical overview of how I build my website.
-You can find this under Documentation/technicalOverview.
+What I have decided to do at least is to give you a short overview of what my website is build upon.
+You can find this under Documentation/techDoc.
-While there are some comments in the code as well, I would not count on them too much.
+There are some comments in the code as well, but I do not claim that they are positioned or used in the right placed at all times.

 That was all I got!
 I hope that you will like it and look forward to hear from you.